 The Trust will seek to ensure that students with medical conditions have easy access to their emergency medication.
-Individual Academies will ensure that all students understand the arrangements for a member of staff (and the reserve member of staff) to assist in helping them take their emergency medication safely.
+Individual Academies will ensure that all students and parents/carers understand the arrangements for a member of staff (and the reserve member of staff) to help them take their emergency medication safely.